Thomas-uestc/Dataset_YX/README.md

 # Dataset_YX

-This repository provides a small pipeline for generating training data that describes the differences between pairs of images using the OpenAI API.
+This repository provides a small pipeline for generating training data using the OpenAI API.